jckuri/pneumonia_detector/FDA_Submission.md

 Pneumonia cases: 1431 (1.28%)
 Non-pneumonia cases: 110689 (98.72%)
-Due to the very imbalance nature of the pneumonia cases versus non-pneumonia cases (1.28:98.72), I decided to balance both the training dataset and the validation dataset with a proportion of (1:5).
+Due to the very imbalance nature of the pneumonia cases versus non-pneumonia cases (1.28:98.72), both the training dataset and the validation dataset were balanced with a proportion of (1:5).

 1144 (pneumonia train) + 5720 (non_pneumonia train) = 6864 (all train)
 287 (pneumonia val) + 1435 (non_pneumonia val) = 1722 (all val)